 “I was at a conference that used a common hashtag for the event.
 I was able to connect with several prospects and potential partners by posting to the hashtag.”

 Achieving your goals is a matter of putting effort into them.
 If you devote time, energy, and resources to Twitter, it will pay off for you.
-You should first build a strategy, listen to other people, and then begin sharing content.
-Additionally, you can also measure your campaigns using Hootsuite, Buffer, and SocialBro.
+You should first build a strategy, listen to other people, and begin sharing content.
+You can also measure your campaigns using Hootsuite, Buffer, and SocialBro.
 Determine what works and doesn’t work, and then adjust your strategy.
 Whenever possible, ask for help.
 The Twitter community is a global sharing community.
 The world is filled with individuals who are willing to help each other succeed by sharing their thoughts and ideas.